Support the University Bookman

 But our work is only made possible by the generous donations of our friends and readers.

-For the first and only time this year, we are asking for your support in order to raise $20,000 for operating costs.
-This amount will cover publishing expenses through the spring of 2025.
+We only ask for your support once a year in order to raise $20,000 for operating costs.
+This amount will cover publishing expenses through the summer of 2026.

 What will these funds be used for?